 While certain populations such as small children, the elderly, pregnant women, and those with weakened or compromised immune systems are most at risk for severe disease, anyone can contract a severe case of foodborne illness.
 More information about food guidelines for kids and seniors can be found here and here.

 Pathogens of concern include Listeria, E. coli and Salmonella.
 Listeriosis is especially harmful for pregnant women and can cause an early delivery or even miscarriage.
 Listeria monocytogenes bacteria are found in many ready-to-eat foods including hot dogs, cold cuts, soft cheeses, and patés.
 Listeria grows at refrigeration temperatures and can be killed by thoroughly heating foods to 165 degrees F before consumption.
-More information and safety guidelines for pregnant women can be found here.

 While some foodborne illnesses only cause a temporary and minor inconvenience, many have been linked to long-term disease, severe health consequences, and even death.
 E. coli O157:H7 is the leading cause of acute kidney failure in American children and can also lead to diabetes, high blood pressure, and seizures.
 Salmonellosis can lead to reactive arthritis, while Campylobacteriosis is responsible for a significant number of cases of sudden-onset paralysis (also known as Guillain-Barré Syndrome).
+More information here.

 While all mammals have some types of harmless and even beneficial strains of E. coli in their digestive tracts, there are about 100 strains of E. coli known as shiga- toxin producing E. coli, which are found in the animals that are used for our food supply.
 Meat can become contaminated when fecal matter from these animals comes into contact with it during slaughter and processing, while produce can become contaminated when this fecal matter is introduced into the water supply used to irrigate crops.